-- Practicum students are required to actively participate in a minimum of one (1) hour per week of supervision with their on-site supervisor. - Students are also required to engage in one and one half (11⁄2) hour each week of faculty supervision at Doane College through active participation in the on-campus Practicum/Internship seminar.
+- ✓ Practicum students are required to actively participate in a minimum of one (1) hour per week of supervision with their on-site supervisor. - Students are also required to engage in one and one half (11⁄2) hour each week of faculty supervision at Doane College through active participation in the Practicum/Internship seminar.

-To fulfill this second requirement, on-campus seminars are held once a week, on Wednesdays, from 6:00 pm to 7:30 pm.
-Practicum students are required to attend one session (1) each week during their practicum.
+To fulfill this second requirement, the seminar is held on Wednesdays, from 6:00 pm to 7:30 pm.
+Practicum students are required to attend one session (1) each week during their internship.

-Each seminar is a "meeting of professional counselor colleagues" reviewing and discussing professional case assessments, clinic practices and therapeutic interventions which they are conducting or have conducted with actual clients.
+In practical terms, each seminar is a "meeting of professional counselor colleagues" reviewing and discussing professional case assessments, case formulations, clinic practices and therapeutic interventions which they are conducting or have conducted with actual clients.

-It is recognized that from time to time unforeseen events may prevent a student from attending a seminar.
-The absence must be made up by attending an extra seminar after the student has completed his/her hours.
-If a student does not attend a seminar for more than three (3) consecutive weeks he/she will be regarded as not practicing under appropriate supervision and will be immediately suspended from their practicum.
+It is recognized that from time to time unforeseen events may prevent an student from attending a seminar.
+This absence is to be made up by attending an extra seminar after the student has completed their hours.
+If a student does not attend a seminar for more than three (3) consecutive weeks they are regarded as not practicing under appropriate supervision and are immediately suspended from their internship.